Petkr/PPchat/README.md

 * PPchatClient
 * PPchatServer

-Both are console application that accept text-form commands with arguments.
+Both are console application that accept text-form commands via arguments.

 This project is very minimalistic and serves just as a demonstration of the capabilites of PPnetwork.